Havvy/MediaWikiApi/readme.md

 wiki.edit(article, body, callback)
 ```

-The '''article''' can be either a string for the page name or a number for its
+The **article** can be either a string for the page name or a number for its
 id.

-The '''body''' can contain all of the parameters found at
+The **body** can contain all of the parameters found at
 https://www.mediawiki.org/wiki/API:Edit.
 Even so, it requires one of the
 following properties: text, appendtext, prependtext

-If ''appendtext'' or ''prependtext'' are set, then the ''text'' parameter is
+If *appendtext* or *prependtext* are set, then the *text* parameter is
 ignored.

-The edit token and md5 are automatically handled for you.
+The edit token and md5 verification are automatically handled for you.

-Edits done by this method will not create new pages.
+Edits done by this method will not create new pages, or restore deleted pages.

 ### Getting Category Members